-7.4 DOFFING
+7.5 DOFFING

 Never remove your Helmet until you are certain you are safely removed from the hazard area.
 Always wear your full protective ensemble during all phases of fire suppression, including overhaul activities.
 Disengage faceshield or goggles.
 Disconnect the chinstrap and remove the Helmet.
 Carefully avoid touching any contaminated areas.
+If your Helmet has the proximity configuration, disengage the shroud first.